TimZhang001/one-shot-synthesis/README.md

 ## Preparing the data

 Just create a name for your input image-mask pair and copy the training data under  ```datasets/$name/```.
 If you don't have a segmentation mask, or you simply want to run the code without it, you can also have a single image or video without masks.
-In this case, or in case you activate the ```--no_masks``` option, the code will automatically launch SIV-GAN training only on images.
+In this case, or in case you activate the ```--use_masks``` option, the code will automatically launch SIV-GAN training only on images.
 Examples of dataset structures can be found in [./datasets](datasets).

 ## Training the model